noponies/matamata/README.md

 # Matamata

-Matamata is a geometric sans serif typeface, with a low contrast stems, high x-height, restrained ascenders and descenders and minimal optical adjustments away from pure geometric form.
-Matamata is intended for both display and copy use.
+Matamata is a geometric sans serif typeface, with very low contrast, high x-height and gylph height, and playful diacritics.

 ### Project documentation
 Matamata is part of a larger series of site specific typefaces completed as part of a masters project.
 Further details regarding this typefaces development are available here, [Project overview](docs/project-overview.md).

 ### Available weights
-Light
 Regular
 Bold